Feminism: 19th and early 20th centuries

+In Germany, feminists like Clara Zetkin was very interested in women's politics, including the fight for equal opportunities and women's suffrage, through socialism.
+She helped to develop the social-democratic women's movement in Germany.
+From 1891 to 1917, she edited the SPD women's newspaper Die Gleichheit (Equality).
+In 1907 she became the leader of the newly founded "Women's Office" at the SPD.
+She also contributed to International Women's Day (IWD).

 During the late Qing period and reform movements such as the Hundred Days' Reform, Chinese feminists called for women's liberation from traditional roles and Neo-Confucian gender segregation.
 Later, the Chinese Communist Party created projects aimed at integrating women into the workforce, and claimed that the revolution had successfully achieved women's liberation.

 According to Nawar al-Hassan Golley, Arab feminism was closely connected with Arab nationalism.
 In 1899, Qasim Amin, considered the "father" of Arab feminism, wrote The Liberation of Women, which argued for legal and social reforms for women.
 He drew links between women's position in Egyptian society and nationalism, leading to the development of Cairo University and the National Movement.
 In 1923 Hoda Shaarawi founded the Egyptian Feminist Union, became its president and a symbol of the Arab women's rights movement.

 The Iranian Constitutional Revolution in 1905 triggered the Iranian women's movement, which aimed to achieve women's equality in education, marriage, careers, and legal rights.
 However, during the Iranian revolution of 1979, many of the rights that women had gained from the women's movement were systematically abolished, such as the Family Protection Law.